ctrl-digital/ctrl-your-meta-pixel/README.md

 # How to Use the Script
 To check if your site is using these features, follow the steps below:

-- Download the script from this repository
+- Download the script from this repository [here](paste-this-script-in-console)
 - Open your website in a web browser.
 - Open the browser’s Developer Console.
 - On most browsers, you can do this by right-clicking the page and selecting Inspect or by pressing Ctrl + Shift + I (Windows/Linux) or Cmd + Option + I (Mac).